 What’s in the Box?

-Sennheiser RS 175 RF Wireless Headphone System Conclusion
+Sennheiser RS 175 RF In Summary

 Even better, the base station can pair with any Bluetooth headphones as well.
 So, if you already own Bluetooth headphones, you can just purchase the Aventree transmitter on its own.
 The transmitter will allow you to pair up to two devices at the same time – including Bluetooth headphones as well as speakers.
-The headphone and transmitter also feature Bluetooth version 4.2.

 The transmitter allows for two audio inputs: ⅛ inch AUX or optical input.
-Avantree supplies you with multiple cables so don’t worry if you don’t have these already.
+Avantree supplies you with multiple cables, so don’t worry if you don’t have these already.
 The transmitter is powered via a micro USB cable which means you can get power from your PC or the USB output on your TV.
-This micro USB cannot be used as an audio connection though.
+This micro USB cannot be used as an audio connection, though.

 The headphones have a built-in battery, which also uses a micro USB cable for charging.
 Avantree supplies you with two of these in the package system, one for the headphones and the other for the transmitter.